Overview of Our Services

 A: Cancer Commons provides you with free, one-on-one support from a PhD scientist who is dedicated to understanding every detail of your or your loved one’s specific case, and using that information to provide you with up-to-date, evidence-based information personally tailored to you and your goals.
 This service is delivered with clarity and compassion, without any conflicts of interest.
 We learn from every patient we serve, meaning that, by using our services, you have the opportunity to help many more patients who come after you.

 Q: Which cancer types does Cancer Commons address?

-A: Many people have come to us for guidance on all of the common types of cancer, especially breast, lung, skin, colorectal, and prostate cancers.
+A: We serve patients with any type of cancer.
+Many people have come to us for guidance on all of the common types of cancer, especially breast, lung, skin, colorectal, and prostate cancers.
 We also have a special focus on brain, ovarian, and pancreatic cancers, and we have provided guidance to many people dealing with uncommon types of cancer.

 Q: How does Cancer Commons communicate with patients and caregivers?

 A: We communicate with patients and caregivers primarily through email, since it is best for capturing information.
 Phone calls or personal meetings are sometimes scheduled, as appropriate.